viriciti/assignment/README.md

 * Learn [Node.js and it's modules](http://nodeschool.io/#workshoppers)

 ## Questions
-If you have any questions about he assignment or project setup feel free to contact me at <a href='mailto:d.bitter@viriciti.com'>d.bitter@viriciti.com</a> or come by the office.
+If you have any questions about the assignment or project setup feel free to contact us at <a href='mailto:d.bitter@viriciti.com'>d.bitter@viriciti.com</a> (front-end) or <a href='mailto:s.rijk@viriciti.com'>s.rijk@viriciti.com</a> (back-end).
+You can also come by the office.
 We're always ready to help.

 Good luck with the assignment!